tristanisham/zvm/README.md

 zvm i master
 ```

+As of `v0.7.6` ZVM will now skip downloading a version if it is already installed.
+You can alwasy

 ### Install ZLS with ZVM

 You can now install ZLS with your Zig download!
 To install ZLS with ZVM, simply